rabbiahmed/Titanic-machine-learning-from-disaster/README.md

 Getting started with Kaggle competitions using Titanic disaster machine learning dataset.
-Following are some useful python scripts in model traning, testing, and generate excel file in kaggle required format for submission.
+Following are some useful python scripts in ML model traning, testing, comparison, and generate excel file in kaggle required format for submission.

 1. Getting_started_with_kaggle.py
 2. Feature_preparation_selection_engineering.py